 - State medical and student debt collection suspended: NYS Governor Cuomo paused collection of debt that is owned to the state government, which includes medical and student debt.
-This suspension will last until April 15, 2020, though it may be extended at that time.
+This suspension will last until mid-May.
 Debt collection by private companies has not been suspended.

 - City late fees and interest suspended: The City of Buffalo suspended late fees or interest on accounts including Tax, Sewer, Water, User Fee, Parking, Traffic and other departmental citations (from March 17 until further notice).

 - NFTA bus and rail fare suspended: Starting Friday, March 27, the NFTA will no longer collect bus and rail fare from passengers as a precaution in the COVID-19 pandemic.
 Passengers are asked to enter and exit the rear doors of the bus to protect NFTA drivers.